Passwords are meant to protect your valuable business information from hackers, but unfortunately you can no longer rely on passwords alone!

 Stop Hackers in their Tracks with MFA

-Stolen user credentials are one of the top causes of security breaches, and as mentioned, they’re primarily retrieved through phishing emails.
+Stolen usernames and passwords are one of the top causes of security breaches in the United States, and as mentioned, they’re primarily retrieved through phishing emails.
 Once an unsuspecting user clicks on phishing link, the hacker is now able to gain access to the organization and deliver the malicious payload which is frequently ransomware.

-MFA is simple to use, extremely cost effective (think a couple of bucks per user) and yet surprisingly, the majority of small to mid-sized organizations still don’t use it!
+MFA based authentication is simple to use, extremely cost effective (think a couple of bucks per user) and yet surprisingly, the majority of small to mid-sized organizations still don’t use it!

 How Does Multi Factor Authentication Work?

-Multi factor authentication makes sure that only verified users can access online applications by requiring an extra layer of security, e.g. not only a password, but an additional "factor" which is typically something the user has on them, such as a smartphone.
+Multi factor authentication makes sure that only verified users can access online applications by requiring an extra form of authentication, e.g. not only a password, but an additional "factor" which is typically something the user has on them, such as a smartphone.

-As an example, after a user enters their name and password to access an online business app, they’ll be sent a push notification to their smartphone.
+As an example, after a user enters their name and password to access an online business app, they’ll be sent a time passcode or push notification to their mobile phone through text or authenticator app.
 One tap verifies that the user has the registered device in their possession, and immediate access is granted.

-MFA can protect a wide range of applications, from your VPN, to Remote Desktop Services, to Microsoft Office 365, Salesforce, and more.
+MFA can protect a wide range of applications and sensitive data, from your VPN, to Remote Desktop Services, to Microsoft Office 365, Salesforce, and more.
 Quick to implement and easy to use, there really is no good reason to delay taking advantage of such cost-effective protection for your business.

 Get More Information on Multi Factor Authentication